< back to Blog home

 beverage inventory software demo

-Restaurant and bar profit margins are razor thin.
+Restaurant and bar profit margins are razor thin (see: what is margin).
 Bars typically have a 5% margin, while restaurant profit margins dip even lower.

 The only way a hospitality business can stay competitive in the industry is to consistently improve.
 There’s no room for experimentation, you need to know how to manage restaurant accounts, have a bit of knowledge of restaurant SEO, and how to run a swot analysis for restaurant.